Accelerating Federated Learning over Reliability-Agnostic Clients in Mobile Edge Computing Systems: Experimental Evaluation

 We evaluated HybridFL in two machine learning tasks: \textit{Aerofoil} (Task 1) and \textit{MNIST} (Task 2).
 For the tasks we configured different MEC environments to test the performance of HybridFL with different scale of end devices and edge nodes on different data distribution.
 The size of data partitions in each end device in Task 1 follows the Gaussian distribution while in Task 2, we set it to be non-IID by assigning the samples of class $y_i$, by a probability of 0.75, to the clients with indices $k\equiv y_i$ (mod 10).

 We also implemented two existing protocols in recent literature: \textit{FedAvg} \cite{FL} and \textit{HierFAVG} \cite{hierFAVG}.
+FedAvg is the primitive FL protocol proposed by Google for the two-layer client/server architecture.
+HierFAVG is a three-layer FL protocol for Edge Computing systems and adopts a similar training architecture as our protocol by introducing the edge layer that performs the edge-level model aggregation before the global aggregation conducted by the cloud.
+HierFAVG has no adaptive control over the flow of models.
+Both the edge and the cloud have to await the responses from all the selected clients.
 We compare the FL training process driven by these protocols and our HybridFL under the same settings.
 The parameters in our experimental setting are listed in Table \ref{tab:exp_setup}.

 In this paper, a cycle from the stage of model distribution, local training to model aggregation is called a \textit{federated round}.
 Note that the global aggregation is performed every federated round by FedAvg and our HybridFL, but HierFAVG performs it after several times of edge-level aggregation (i.e., it runs multiple federated rounds before a cloud aggregation).
 The cloud-level aggregation interval ($\kappa_2$ in reference \cite{hierFAVG}) for HierFAVG is set to 10, which is shown to be an optimal setting in their work.